 If you're considering porcelain veneers because your teeth are chipped, crooked, or discoloured, then you're probably wondering how much they cost.
 They may seem expensive, especially if you're on a budget, but cowith veneers, you really get what you pay for.

 And while porcelain veneers cost more than other types of dental veneers, they are often preferred in terms of durability, longevity and aesthetics.

-This article will discuss everything you need to know about porcelain veneers and help you decide if they are right for you, including:
+This article will discuss everything you need to know about porcelain veneers and help you decide if they are the right option for you, including:

 - What are the different types of dental veneers?